yingw787/_dotfiles/ubuntu/CONFIGURE_GNOME.md

 The theme should now be installed.
 Reboot the computer in order to see the effects.

+### Restart `gnome-shell` without having to reboot system

+Press 'Alt + F2' in order to open the "Run Command" prompt.
+When prompted, enter "r" in order to restart the shell.

+In case restarting the shell doesn't work if function keys map directly to other settings (e.g. to speakers or microphone), then re-map the keyboard shortcut.
+To do so, open application "Settings", and in the "Devices/Keyboard Shortcuts" menu, search for "Show the run command prompt".
+Click on the shortcut in order to remap.

+Currently my shortcut is mapped to "Alt + Return" (Enter key).

+### Have additional flexibility in tiling windows with default `gnome-shell`

+1. Install `gtile` from source:

+    ```bash
+    git clone https://github.com/gTile/gTile.git ~/.local/share/gnome-shell/extensions/gTile@vibou
+    ```

+2. Restart `gnome-shell`.

+3. Open application `gnome-tweaks`.
+In menu "Extensions", enable `gtile` using the radio buttons.

 ## Date and Time

 ### Set time format from 24h to AM/PM